Air Conditioner Repair Checklist

 - Shut off the electrical current totally at the breaker or external device.

 - Clear plant rubbish around the equipment.
 Once you’ve cleared bigger debris within a two-foot range, you can use a paint brush or vacuum to gingerly clean the condenser fins.
-Warped fins can also impact performance, so you can attempt to correct them with a blunt knife.
+Warped fins can also impact performance.

 - Use a hose nozzle to carefully clean the fins from inside the equipment.
 Be careful to avoid getting water on the fan motor.